 USA lawyers live in perpetual fear of the judge-lawyer mafia that can instantly end their career.
-The fear of judges also changes their legal behavior in regular legal cases, too, even cases that don't seem (at first) to involve legal corruption.
+The fear of judges also changes their legal behavior in regular legal cases, too, even cases that don't seem (at first) to involve judicial or legal corruption.

-When you talk with a lawyer in his office, you may hear him talk about all sorts of wonderful things he promises to do for you - all sorts of countersuits he will file, all sorts of things he will say to defend you.
-He sounds like a smart guy or girl.
+When you talk with a lawyer in his office, you may hear him or her talk about all sorts of wonderful things the lawyer promises to do for you - all sorts of countersuits that will be filed, all sorts of things the lawyer will say to defend you.
+The lawyer can sound like a smart, caring, effective person.

-The reason for this is that much of what goes on in American courtrooms is phony or fake, with the outcome decided in advance by the judge and the lawyers.
-Lawyers don't really work for their clients in many cases; their real allegiance is channeled through the judges, and their loyalty is to the government, or to the rich people or corporations who pay the big bribes.
+The reason for this, is that much of what goes on in American courtrooms is phoney and fake, with the outcome decided in advance by the judge and the lawyers.
+Lawyers don't really work for their clients, in the way they pretend when they are trying to get your money.

-Even though you might have given a lot of money to "your" lawyer, the judge might have gotten a really big bribe from the other side.
+Even though you might have given a lot of money to 'your' lawyer, the judge might have gotten a really big bribe from the other side.
 The judge may even have received instructions or threats.
 In the USA, sometimes even federal judges get shot dead on the street, after they make a few 'wrong' rulings not helping the rich and powerful.
-This is part of why the big corporation usually wins their cases against the little guy.
+This is part of why the big corporations usually win their cases against the little person.

-Your lawyer is often like a crooked pro wrestler who gets paid to take a dive in a rigged wrestling match.
+Your lawyer is more like a crooked television pro wrestler, who gets paid to 'take a dive', to intentionally lose, in a rigged, pre-arranged wrestling match.
 He pretends to fight a little bit, then he lays down while the judge / referee counts to 10.

 Lawyers are submissive to the judges in the way that they present their cases.
 If the judge doesn't want to hear something, the lawyer will try to avoid presenting those facts or arguments.
-So the truth is never spoken, the motion is never filed, the claims are not made, the facts are not presented.
-The person whom you imagine is "your" lawyer, trims and narrows his presentation to make it pleasing to the judge, and to the forces of wealth, power and government that the judge represents.
+Hence, very often, the truth is never spoken, the motion is never filed, the claims are not made, the facts are not presented.
+The person whom you imagine is 'your' lawyer, trims and narrows the presentation to make it pleasing to the judge, and to the forces of wealth, power and government that the judge represents.
 Your lawyer may well be bribed by the other side's lawyers, to help him along in betraying you.

 If the lawyers don't play along with this game, they may suffer the destruction of their careers, or even be railroaded into prison.

-In lawsuits between people and big companies, the big corporations and rich people who pay for the bribes may not even specifically talk about bribery with their lawyer.
+In lawsuits between people and big companies, the big corporations and rich people who pay for the bribes, may not even specifically talk about bribery with their lawyer.
 They hire a lawyer with "connections", pay him $500 an hour or whatever he asks, and don't ask any questions about the details.
 The lawyers themselves have lots of cash floating around in their pockets, and wait for a discreet moment to pass it to the judge.
-Occasionally an ex-judge will even reveal that this is how the system actually works, that bribery is commonplace.
+If you have a chance to talk frankly with USA lawyers, they will acknowledge bribery is commonplace.

-Often, the judge and the lawyers agree among themselves about how it's all going to "go down", with the end result decided in advance, and as a legal system victim, you merely hear the result of what the gangsters tell you is 'the best deal possible", according to "your" lawyer, whose job is to sell the deal to you, and make you take it - or else.
-"Your" lawyer will start to threaten or intimidate you, even describe how you will be killed in a fake accident or suicide, if you do not go along.
-If a lawyer tries to fight this system, he and his client may both be quickly crushed and destroyed.
-American lawyers learn quickly that they must "play the game" if they are to survive at all, and they are shown the stories of the lawyers who lost their law licence in their own neighbourhood.
+Often, the judge and the lawyers agree among themselves about how it's all going to 'go down', with the end result decided in advance, and as a legal system victim, you merely hear the result of what the gangsters tell you is 'the best deal possible', according to 'your' lawyer, whose job is to sell the deal to you, threatening you if necessary, and compel you to go along.
+'Your' lawyer may well begin to threaten or intimidate you, even describe how you will be killed in a fake accident or suicide, if you do not go along.
+If a lawyer tries to fight this system, the lawyer and the client both, might be quickly crushed and destroyed.
+American lawyers learn quickly that they must 'play the game' if they are to survive at all, and they are shown the stories of the lawyers who lost their law licence in their own neighbourhood.

-Lawyers who wish they could help people, find themselves too afraid to take the actions they know should be taken to really defend and fight for their clients.
-America's lawyers are themselves in fear, well-trained in being submissive and timid to America's judges and mafia 'bar ethics' groups, as the only way to get the rewards of a legal career.
+There are lawyers who wish they could help people more.
+But they find themselves too afraid to take the actions they know should be taken, to really defend and fight for their clients.
+America's lawyers are themselves in fear, trained to be submissive and timid to America's judges and mafia 'bar ethics' groups, as the only way to get the rewards of a legal career.

 Click here to go back to the FAQ table of contents.